Below are some FAQs regarding DUI and Drunk Driving:

 What about my license?

 If you have a California license the officer will have seized it and he should have issued you a pink temporary license.
-Although the temporary license is valid for 30 days from your arrest, you only have 10 days in which to request a DMV hearing (an APS hearing) and a stay on that automatic suspension of your license.
-Otherwise, your license will automatically be suspended 30 days after your arrest.
+Although the temporary license is valid for 30 days from your arrest, you only have 10 days in which to request a DMV hearing (an Administrative Per Se hearing, or an APS hearing) and a stay on that automatic suspension of your license.
+Otherwise, your license will automatically be suspended 30 days after you were arrested.
+They should issue you a pink temporary license.

 Can I fight the DMV suspension?

-Yes, but you must request an APS hearing (Administrative Per Se hearing) and a stay on the suspension of your license within 10 days of your arrest.
-Generally the APS hearing will be held within about two months of your arrest; as long as your license was valid when you were arrested, you will continue to have full driving privileges until the hearing is held and until then a decision been reissued.
+Yes, but we must request an APS hearing (Administrative Per Se hearing) and a stay on the suspension of your license within 10 days of your arrest.
+Generally the APS hearing will be held within a couple of months of your arrest; as long as your license was valid when you were arrested, you will continue to have full driving privileges until the hearing is held and until then a decision been reissued as long as we request a stay.
 If the hearing is won, the DMV will not take any action against your license; if the hearing is lost, the DMV will take the same action they would have taken against your license initially, but at a later date.
-In other words, the penalties are not increased because you exercised your right to challenge the DMV suspension.
+In other words, the penalties will not increase because you exercised your right to challenge the DMV suspension.

 If the DMV hearing is lost, how long will I lose my license?